bhentschel/vip.org/_pages/guide.md

 *Tuesday, October 23, 4:20 pm - 6:00 pm, Estrel Hall A+B*
 <br>This session will focus on adavances in applied biomedical visualization.
 Among other things, practitioners will:
 * Learn about techniques for RNA and DNA design and analysis,
-* Get to know a system, which facilitates the intuitive exploration of large molecular trajectories.
+* Get to know a system which facilitates the intuitive exploration of large molecular trajectories.

 <a target="" alt="Biomedical Applications" title="Biomedical Applications" href="#legend"><span class='guide'>BA</span></a> **SciVis: Biomedical Visualization**<br>
 *Wednesday, October 24, 9:00 am - 10:40 am, Estrel Hall A+B*